ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/creating-a-cluster-with-pulumi/guide.en-us.md

 One advantage with Pulumi is that allows you to build your infrastructures with a programming language of your choice.
 It supports a variety of programming languages.

-In this tutorial you will be able to deploy your Kubernetes cluster and its node pool in Go.
-Our OVH Pulumi provider supports crrently Go but also Python, Node.js/Typescript and C#/Dotnet.
+In this tutorial you will be able to deploy your Kubernetes cluster and its node pool in Go/Golang programming language.
+For your information, our OVH Pulumi provider supports crrently Go but also Python, Node.js/Typescript and C#/Dotnet.

 Follow our examples: